tremor-rs/tremor-www-docs/course/overview/index.md

 ### Pipelines

-- Filter and Transform events
+- Filter and transform events.

 ```trickle
 use std::array;